drmytek/HX35/README.md

 To update HX3.5, unzip and copy all files from appropriate ZIP file "SDCARD" to empty SD or SDHC card.
 Insert SD card in HX3.5 card adaptor and power up HX3.5 (Reset/Restart).

+From Firmware 5.085 and up, also Firmware, Scan Driver and FPGA update via MIDI, MIDI over USB or FTDI cable possible by HX3.5 Editor 5.08 and up.
+This requires a one-time installation of firmware 5.085 or higher by using our SD card and slot adaptor.
+From then, you are able to update by HX3.5 Editor also, using either s MIDI connecttion or out FTDI serial adaptor cable.

 ### Changelog

 <b>07/30/2018</b> Firmware 5.085, HX3.5 Editor